Real-time distributed firewall

 In simple terms, there are two lists/sets to allow connections (diswall-wl) and to block connections (diswall-bl).

-and writes it to a pipe (/var/log/diswall/diswall/pipe), and then DisWall reads it and blocks it by adding it to ipset list or nftables set.
+If some packet is not explicitly allowed then it is logged, and then DisWall reads it and blocks it by adding it to ipset list or nftables set.

 Distributed part